datacamp-content-public/courses-google-sheets-conditional-formatting/slides/chapter_1_7cd445d00011c3bbcbfdf671e32f0caa.md

 `@script`
-Go to file, spreadsheet settings, make sure the locale is correct.
+If you need to adjust your locality, go to File, Spreadsheet settings, and this is where you can change it.

 ---